JuergenGutsch/blog/_source/_posts/2019-01-15-unit-testing-data-access-dotnetcore.md

 * We created another test on an action that returns an ActionResult
 * We ran the tests successfully in the console using the .NET CLI

-Not using the CbContext in the Controller directly makes it a lot easier to test the controller by passing in a mock service.
+Not using the DbContext in the Controller directly makes it a lot easier to test the controller by passing in a mock service.
 Why?
-Because it is easier to fake the service instead of the DB context.
+Because it is easier to fake the service instead of the DbContext.
 It also keeps the controller small which makes maintenance a lot easier later on.

 Faking the DbContext is a bit more effort, but also possible as you saw in the last section.